Right Arrow

 Scenario:

-A maintenance worker enters an injection molding machine to clear a jam, skips lockout/tagout, and the line restarts unexpectedly—resulting in crushing injuries or worse.
+A maintenance worker enters an injection molding machine to clear a jam, skips lockout/tagout, and the line restarts unexpectedly—resulting in severe crushing injuries.

 Root Causes & Impact:

-Machine entanglement is the leading cause of severe injury, accounting for 34% of major incidents in the sector (Source: J.J.
-Keller & Associates, 2025).
-Amputation rates are three times higher than in general manufacturing, with the majority linked to incomplete LOTO procedures and guards that are bypassed or removed.
+Machine entanglement is a leading cause of severe injury in the sector.
+Many of these incidents are linked to incomplete LOTO procedures and guards that are bypassed or removed.
 Production pressure and aging equipment without proper interlocks make matters worse.
-The result?
-Life-altering injuries, fatalities, and the highest OSHA penalties.
+The results include severe injuries, fatalities, and substantial OSHA penalties.

-Video analytics can detect when machine guards are removed, when unauthorized personnel enter restricted zones, and when LOTO protocols are skipped.
-Real-time alerts allow supervisors to intervene before tragedy strikes and provide irrefutable evidence for post-incident investigations.
+Video analytics can detect when unauthorized personnel enter restricted zones around machinery.
+Real-time alerts allow supervisors to intervene before an incident occurs and provide clear video evidence for post-incident investigations.

 2. Chemical Burns and Inhalation